Hari437/Flycatch/readMe.md

 Notes:
 	- I have excluded DB from git.
+Have used sqlite3 for DB.
 	- Run "python manage.py migrate" for quick DB setup (You can run bootstrap.sh for quick setup)
 	- Used sqlite3